-For further information, please contact the research team at the studentsurvey@ipsos.com.
+For further information, please contact the research team at thestudentsurvey@ipsos.com.

-How will the results of the survey be used?
+How will the results of the NSS be used?

 The OfS and the UK funding and regulatory bodies will use the results of the survey to publish aggregated and anonymised results of the survey in the following ways: